 You might not consider this a wall, but we love adding reclaimed wood fireplace mantels to any home with a fireplace.
-Better than just a mantel is adding reclaimed wood around it to give it an even more warm and inviting feeling.
+Adding more wood around a mantel brings even more warmth to the area.

 We love the above example.
 Especially the ways that the wood has been used to accent different pieces in the room.
-If you’re looking at adding a fireplace mantel to your home, be sure to check out some of the different options that we offer here.
-You’ll also be able to see more examples of the mantels that we’ve made for our customers.
+If you’re looking at adding a fireplace mantel to your home, we carry a wide selection that you can see in our showroom.
+Call us at 651-464-1771 or email us at email@example.com to set up a visit.

 Decorating with Reclaimed Wood Walls

-After you’ve installed your wood-paneled walls, you’ll need to start thinking about how you can decorate the room to reflect the beauty of the wood.
+After you’ve installed your wood-paneled walls, you’ll need to start thinking about how you can decorate the room to best enhance the beauty of the wood.
 We recently published a blog post talking all about decorating with reclaimed wood.
 Here are a few key takeaways:

 - Identify the tone of the wood – In order to match it or accept it, you have to know what it is.

 - Decide on your focal point – What do you want to be the eye-grabber in the room.